VIDEO: Watch 14 clips of a grey whale at play near Victoria - Saanich News

 He shares his information and data with Fisheries and Oceans Canada as well as the U.S.-based Cascadia Research Collective.
 Neither could identify the animal as one listed among their databases.
 The American collective named it CRC 2440.

-Whale watching from shore is growing in popularity, with a significant uptick during parts of the COVID-19 pandemic – when people could board boats in groups to go find wildlife at sea.
+Whale watching from shore is growing in popularity, with a significant uptick during parts of the COVID-19 pandemic – when people couldn’t board boats in groups to go find wildlife at sea.

 “They have dozens and dozens of sites that are official land-based whale watching sites,” Graham said.